Ukrainianconflict-live/website/readme.md

 ## Technical choices

-For the sake of security and efficacity, time is a challenge here, and this website has to be bulletproof as much as possible.
+For the sake of security and efficiency, time is a challenge here, and this website has to be bulletproof as much as possible.

 We made the following choices so far: